-Turnitin, the university-supported plagiarism checker, provides Originality Reports for checking for plagiarism and Feedback Studio for grading online assignments.
+Turnitin, the university-supported plagiarism checker, provides Originality Reports for plagiarism checking and Feedback Studio for grading online assignments.

 Turnitin is integrated system-wide in Canvas Assignments and should be accessed through Canvas.
-Turnitin is integrated with Canvas as an External Tool.
+Turnitin is integrated with Canvas as an external tool.
+This integration is already set up system-wide in Canvas, so you do not need to integrate it separately into your classes.
 You can create and grade Turnitin assignments completely within Canvas, or use Turnitin's Feedback Studio tools for grading.

 For complete instructions on setting up a Turnitin assignment, head over to the Canvas community.